 The average driver racks up between 12,000 to 15,000 miles each year.
 If you are running with a standard set of all-season tires, you’ll likely have to replace them every 3-4 years to ensure they don’t become smooth.

-Thankfully, most tires feature built-in wear bars, which are rubber strips that sit in between the principal tread grooves.
+Thankfully, most tires feature built-in wear bars, which are rubber strips that sit in between the main tread grooves.
 If your tread wears down to the point that it’s level with these, it’s time to replace your tires.

-But even if you drive less, you still have to worry about the tires becoming ancient and drying out.
+But even if you drive less, you still have to worry about the tires becoming aged and drying out.
 This is known as dry rot, which causes them to become fragile, lose color, and start to crack.

 A few factors that can lead to dry rot include: